Moir\'e Folded Helical States at the Interfaces of Heterostructures

-A promising approach to address this issue considers the formation of a moiré superlattice at the graphene–topological insulator (TI) interface. such moire pattern can be induced by lattice mismatch, relative twist, or commensurate stacking over large unit cells \cite{yankowitz2019tuning}.
+A promising approach to addressing this issue considers the formation of a moiré superlattice at the graphene/TI interface.
+Such moiré patterns can be induced by lattice mismatch, relative twist, or commensurate stacking over large unit cells \cite{yankowitz2019tuning}.
 It has been shown in several twisted heterostructures that moiré patterns produce flattened electronic minibands and enhance interband hybridization, thereby amplifying correlation effects \cite{bistritzer2011moire}.
 In several graphene moiré platforms, including twisted bilayer graphene \cite{cao2018correlated} and graphene on transition-metal dichalcogenides \cite{andrei2021marvels}, such effects are known to substantially modify electronic, magnetic, and topological characteristics \cite{xiao2020moire}.
-In TI/graphene heterostructures, where proximity already endows graphene with spin–orbit coupling \cite{zhang2014proximity}, the moiré pattern produces spatially varying interlayer and intersublattice hybridization that can couple strongly to spin–orbit effects \cite{tseng2022anomalous,zollner2021bilayer}.
+In graphene/TI heterostructures, where proximity already endows graphene with spin–orbit coupling \cite{zhang2014proximity}, the moiré pattern produces spatially varying interlayer and intersublattice hybridization that can couple strongly to spin–orbit effects \cite{tseng2022anomalous,zollner2021bilayer}.